iansinnott/iansinnott.github.io/source/_posts/2014-09-26-road-to-absterdam-part-1.md

 ---
-title: "Road to Absterdam Part 1"
+title: Road to Absterdam Part 1
 ---

 My diet choices have been generally unhealthy for the past year, but lately I've decided I want abs.
 As such I asked [my buddy Ravi][ravi] for nutrition advice, and came up with the following daily macros: